**Warning: I use slang in this post. Yes, I do know how to properly use the English language to put your mind at ease.**

 5. Start mornings with positivity.

-Do an activity in the morning instead that will start your day with positivity to boost your creative and motivated juices.
+Do an activity in the morning that will start your day with positivity to boost your creative and motivated juices.

 I reeeealllly love the radio show This American Life, so I’ll find a feel good episodes of the show to listen to while I’m getting ready in the morning.